Bergen to Trondheim Road Trip

 To help you out, at the end of this article, we’ve included handy travel information including what to pack, Norwegian emergency numbers, super-handy travel apps for Norway and hire car/hire motorhome options.

-This article is No.2 of 4 of a series where we began our road-trip in Stavanger and ended in the Lofoten and Vesterålen islands of northern Norway.
+This article is No.2 of 4 of a series where we began our Norway road trip in Stavanger and ended in the Lofoten and Vesterålen islands of northern Norway.

 We took 9 days to complete this 1100 km trip from Bergen to Trondheim without rushing any of the experiences.
 You may just as easily extend your stay at any spot based on how much time you have for your itinerary.

 Below is the driving route from Bergen, in the south, to Trondheim in the north.
-A map with the list of attractions and scenic routes can be found further down in this article.
+A map with a list of attractions and scenic routes can be found further down in this article.

 A summer or autumn Bergen to Trondheim road trip promises the possibility of better weather.
 It also gives you a lot more daylight.
 A word of warning though, summer days can still be quite cold so pack to cover all bases – more on this below.